Dr. NIGIST MENGESHA, CEO

 NEGA ALENE, DIRECTOR OF COMMUNITY DEVELOPMENT AND MEDIATION

-YAAKOV (JACK) FROHLICH, DIRECTOR OF RESOURCE DEVELOPMENT
+YAAKOV (JACK) FROHLICH, DIRECTOR OF RESOURCE DEVELOPMENT AND EXTERNAL RELATIONS

 ORA ASEFU BREHANU, HEALTH EDUCATION COORDINATOR